gravity981/3d_model_generator/README.md

 Generated files are saved to your current working directory in output/all_tokens.

-## Parameters
+## Arguments
-Optional parameters can be used to customize the generator output
+Optional Arguments can be passed to get more control over the generator output
 ```
 usage: 3dgen [-h] [-m MODEL_DIR] [-c CONF_FILE] [-o OUTPUT_DIR]
              [-f OUTPUT_FORMAT] [-t] [-p]